kristenphan/Graph_FindingAnExitFromAMaze/README.md

-# Algorihtms on Graphs: Finding an Exit from a Maze
+# Algorihtms on Graphs: Finding an Exit from a Maze (Reachability)

 __Repository Description:__
 <br/>